Using Guardrails to Detect Violations and Risk

 Select the Filter icon to the right of the Search field.

-Select the cloud account to run the search against and select APPLY NOW.
+Select the cloud source to run the search against and select APPLY NOW.

-You cannot currently search against multiple cloud accounts at one time.
+You cannot currently search against multiple cloud sources at one time.

 Select the Search field to view a list of suggested categories, and either select one of the categories shown, or begin typing until you see a category you want to base your search on and select it.